 To keep the cost down on this project, I used pressure treated fence pickets from Home Depot.
 They were on sale at the time, and I was able to purchase 10 pickets for the tabletop super cheap.
 In fact this whole tabletop only cost about $15 to make.

 The pickets were very rough and still green from the chemical treatment.
 My son and I picked through the pile and found the best ones.
+(Be sure to bring work gloves and a cover to protect your trunk.)
 When we arrived home, we left them in my driveway to dry out in the sun for two days.

-Next, I laid eight of the boards out on my work bench and arranged them so that the best portions of the boards were lined up together.
+Next, I placed eight of the boards on my work bench and arranged them so that the best portions of the boards were lined up together.
 I flipped my coffee table over on top of the boards and used it as a guide for my cuts.
 Then I placed a small scrap board against the rim of the table and put my pencil on the outside of the board.
-This gave me a 3/4″ overhang when the table was complete.
-Next, I traced all the way around the table.
+This will give you a 3/4″ overhang when the table is complete.
+Trace all the way around the table to make your cut line.

-I was careful to cut slowly and stay on the line.
-Once they were all cut, I arranged them back together to form a circle.
+Using your pencil line as a guide, rough cut the boards into a manageable size.
+Then, clamp each board to your workbench and use a jig saw to cut along the pencil line.
+Take your time, cut slowly and stay on the line.
+Once all your boards are cut, arrange them back together to form a circle.
 Here is a look at the underside of the table.

-Using my remaining 2 boards, I cut braces to hold the tabletop together.
-To do this, I placed the pickets on top of the circle and marked the length.
-Then I cut them down to size.
-I did this with a few boards across the bottom of the table.
+Use your remaining 2 boards to cut braces that hold the tabletop together.
+To do this, place the pickets on top of the circle and mark the length.
+Then cut them down to size.

 ASSEMBLE THE TABLETOP

-Line all of your boards up in position and drive a wood screw into the support boards from the bottom of the tabletop.
+Position your boards together and drive a wood screws into the support boards from the bottom of the tabletop.
 I used (#8) 1″ square drive deck screws.
 Take care not to sink the screws in too deep.
 Pine is a very soft wood and they could poke through the face side of the tabletop.
+Be sure to use coated or weather resistant screws.

 SAND THE FACE SIDE OF THE BOARDS